wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 title: 'Platforming the future: Safaricom'
 author: Denzel Wamburu
 date: '2020-09-02'
+excerpt: >-
-excerpt: How Safaricom can platform the future using data &
+  How Safaricom can platform the future of retail using state of the art recommendations, extensive supply chain and payments network.
 hero: images/SAF-OUR-BRAND.png
 ---